neondatabase/website/content/docs/guides/protected-branches.md

 </Tabs>

+For details specifying IP addresses, see [How to specify IP addresses](/docs/manage/projects#how-to-specify-ip-addresses).

 ## Restrict IP access to protected branches only

 After defining an IP allowlist, the next step is to select the **Restrict access to protected branches only** option.